dartsim/dart/docs/readthedocs/tutorials/biped.md

 }
 ```

-Once all four wheels are set to VELOCITY actuator type, you can these
+Once all four wheels are set to VELOCITY actuator type, you can
-actuators by directly setting the desired velocity:
+command them by directly setting the desired velocity:

 ```cpp
 void setWheelCommands()